ITfoxtec/ITfoxtec.SAML2/README.md

 <a href="http://itfoxtec.com/Saml2">ITfoxtec.SAML2</a>
 ==============
-The ITfoxtec SAML 2.0 package adds SAML-P support on top of the SAML 2.0 token functionality implemented in the .NET framework. .NET implements a reasonably part of the SAML 2.0 token standard but it is completely lacking support for SAML-P.
+The ITfoxtec SAML 2.0 package adds SAML-P support on top of the SAML 2.0 token functionality implemented in the .NET framework.

 The ITfoxtec SAML 2.0 package implements the most important parts of the SAML-P standard and some optional features.
 Message signing and validation as well as decryption is supported.
 The package supports SAML 2.0 login, logout, single logout and metadata.
 Both SP Initiated and IdP Initiated sign on is supported.